Toyota Sequoia Insurance Rates

 - Drivers who choose higher $1,000 deductibles will pay around $196 a year

-- Using pricier low deductibles for comprehensive and collision insurance will increase the cost to $1,832
+- Using pricier low deductibles for comprehensive and collision insurance will cost an extra $386 annually

-- The cost for full coverage for a 16-year-old driver for full coverage may cost $5,362 a year
+- Policy cost for full coverage for a 16-year-old driver for full coverage may cost $5,362 a year

-Car insurance rates for a Toyota Sequoia can also vary considerably based on your driver profile, the trim level of your Sequoia, and policy deductibles and limits.
+Auto insurance rates for a Toyota Sequoia also range considerably based on your risk profile, the trim level of your Sequoia, and policy deductibles and limits.

-A more mature driver with no driving violations and high deductibles may pay as low as $1,300 per year on average for full coverage.
-Rates are much higher for teen drivers, where even good drivers will be charged upwards of $5,300 a year.
+A more mature driver with a good driving record and high deductibles may pay as low as $1,300 per year on average, or $108 per month, for full coverage.
+Rates are much higher for teenagers, where even good drivers will have to pay upwards of $5,300 a year.
 View Rates by Age

 | State | Premium | Compared to U.S. Avg | Percent Difference |